aoraki/aws-sam-hello-world/README.md

 sam build
 sam deploy --guided
 ```

+## Deploy the sample application to your AWS Account using Github Actions

+The repo comes with a github actions workflow file, `.github\workflows\dev.yml`  When you push changes to the master branch the github action will checkout the code,
+perform a `sam validate` to ensure your SAM definition is valid.
+A `sam build` will be done to build and test the source code, followed by a
+`sam deploy` to deployment the infrastructure and the code.
+To use this github actions workflow you need to have the following
+prerequisites in place;

+* **An S3 Deployment Bucket** : This is used by SAM to store artifacts for the deployment.
+Create an S3 bucket in the console or using the following AWS CLI command; `aws s3 mb s3://YOUR-BUCKET-NAME`
+* A github secret called **AWS_DEPLOY_BUCKET** : The value of which should be the name of the bucket you have created in the step above
+* A github secret called **AWS_ACCESS_KEY_ID** : The value should be the access key ID of an IAM User that has permissions to create the necessary infrastructure in your AWS Environment
+* A github secret called **AWS_SECRET_ACCESS_KEY** : The value should be the secret access key of an IAM User that has permissions to create the necessary infrastructure in your AWS Environment
+* A github secret called **AWS_REGION** : The value should be the AWS Region you want to deploy the infrastructure to; eg `eu-west-1`,`us-east-1` etc.

 The first command will build the source of your application.
 The second command will package and deploy your application to AWS, with a series of prompts: